darwin-eu/TestGenerator/README.md

 create a blank CDM with a complete vocabulary and check if the code is doing what we expect.

-This package is based on the unit testing of the [Eramus MC Ranitidine Study](https://github.com/mi-erasmusmc/RanitidineStudy/blob/master/unitTesting_README.md).
+This package is based on the unit testing written for the [Eramus MC Ranitidine Study](https://github.com/mi-erasmusmc/RanitidineStudy/blob/master/unitTesting_README.md).

 ## Installation